What is the purpose/mission of the Appalachian Leadership Institute?

 What, if any, changes are being made to the Appalachian Leadership in response to the COVID-19 pandemic?

-The Appalachian Leadership Institute team is prepared to make any necessary changes to the program to ensure that our Fellows can both stay safe and healthy and get the most from being in the leadership program.
-Previous sessions have been held virtually in adherence to COVID guidelines.
+The Appalachian Leadership Institute team is prepared to make any necessary changes to the program to ensure that our fellows can both stay safe and healthy and get the most from being in the leadership program.
+While current sessions are taking place in person, previous sessions have been held virtually in adherence to COVID guidelines.